line/armeria/site/src/sphinx/advanced-structured-logging.rst

         }
     }

-Note that `RequestLogAvailability`_ is specified when adding a listener. `RequestLogAvailability`_ is an enum that is used to express which `RequestLog`_ properties you are interested in. ``COMPLETE`` will make your listener invoked when all properties are available.
+Note that :api:`RequestLogAvailability` is specified when adding a listener.
+:api:`RequestLogAvailability` is an enum that is used to express which :api:`RequestLog` properties you are interested in. ``COMPLETE`` will make your listener invoked when all properties are available.

 Set ``serializationFormat`` and ``requestContent`` early if possible
 --------------------------------------------------------------------